Private blog networks (PBNs) are the go-to link building tactic for grey hat SEOs.

 The answer: “YES!”

-The strategy that I’m about to show you is white hat, safe, and if you want, will allow you to never have to use a PBN again.
+The strategy that I’m about to show you is a white hat, safe, and if you want, it will allow you to never have to use a PBN again.

 You’re going to leverage the links that make expired domains powerful.
 The only reason anyone even considers using expired domains is because of the tier one links going to the domain.